8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "But I would be...a..."
 Nyan struggled for a moment, then said, "Khanur."

 "A prisoner," Daniel filled in.
 "Or a criminal."
 Nyan nodded bleakly.
 There was really no way for Daniel to deny that without lying, so he said, "I'm sorry.
 I promise we'll...try to help you make a home.
-It's really not so bad here--there are good people..."
+It's...it's really not so bad here.
+There are good people..."

 Nyan made a half-nodding motion and went back to reading, though he was tense and his eyes didn't seem to be moving across the page.

 "I'm sorry," Daniel said again.
 "I wish..."
 But couldn't quite make himself complete the sentiment.
 Nyan had sacrificed everything he knew, and very nearly his own life, in the name of the truth.
-He couldn't imagine Nyan's being happy with the results once he'd reported his findings if the Bedrosians had managed to deny the Stargate's origins even after seeing it work.
+Daniel couldn't imagine Nyan's being happy if he'd reported his findings to the Bedrosians and still found the Stargate's origins denied, even after seeing it work.

 "You think that this way is better," Nyan guessed, not looking up.